jxlarrea/kiosk-satellite/README.md

 &bull; **Guided setup**: Get up and running easily.
 A five-step wizard connects to your Home Assistant instance, lets you pick a dashboard, detects Voice Satellite automatically, and only asks for the Android permissions it actually needs.
 You can run the setup directly on the device or from a browser on your computer.

 &bull; **Native [Voice Satellite](https://github.com/jxlarrea/voice-satellite-card-integration)**: Your kiosk gets its own `assist_satellite` entity, and the app's built-in engine takes over wake-word detection.
-It quietly listens in the background even with the screen off—using a fraction of the CPU a web browser requires.
+It quietly listens in the background even with the screen off using a fraction of the CPU a web browser requires.
 There's no extra configuration needed; it inherits everything directly.

 <p align="center">
  <img src="assets/vs-demo.gif" alt="Voice Satellite" width="650"/>